Are Press Releases Dead? How to Write a Great Press Release with Confidence

 A few years ago, you may have heard the buzz around press releases and search engine optimization (SEO).
 For a short time, it was possible to distribute a press release that contained a link to your website, have the press released picked up and published by a third party site, and gain a backlink to your website.
 This, of course, would boost your SEO.
 However, the tactic wasn’t all that ethical.
 When Google realized what was happening, they began to penalize for it.
 Press release distribution companies followed suit by using no-follow links in press releases.
 Together, these two things quickly brought an end to the practice.
 So, that means if you were hoping to gain direct SEO primarily through press releases, think again!

 That aside, there are still many important reasons to issue a press release.

-- To gain authority and credibility among journalists, investors, and consumers;
+- Gain authority and credibility among journalists, investors, and consumers.

-- To become discovered online through searches and gain indirect SEO through editorial coverage;
+- Become discovered online through searches and gain indirect SEO through editorial coverage.

-- To gain placement in publications or on news sites;
+- Gain placement in publications or on news sites.

-- To target journalists or publications that focus on your industry – even those that are very niche;
+- Target journalists or publications that focus on your industry – even those that are very niche.

-- To create content that can be shared and reposted across social media networks;
+- Create content that can be shared and reposted across social media networks.

-- To make your story accessible across platforms, including mobile;
+- Make your story accessible across platforms, including mobile.

-- To keep an official record of your company’s history.
+- Keep an official record of your company’s history.

 2. Define your content

-The next thing to do is to narrow down the content that you’d like to include in your press release.
-For maximum impact, a press release should have a specific focus, and only cover one story at a time.
+The next thing to do is to narrow your content.
+For maximum impact, a press release should have a specific focus and only cover one story at a time.